 The Woodward-Dellis Recital Hall was built through a gift by Mrs. J. L. Dellis in 1974 and underwent a partial renovation in 2016.
 The hall seats approximately 222 people and is well-constructed for the performance of music.
-It is equipped with two Steinway concert grand pianos and an excellent pipe organ.
-The building is locked at all times except during recitals and scheduled classes.
+It is equipped with two Steinway concert grand pianos and a combination digital pipe organ.
+The Recital Hall is always locked except during recitals and scheduled classes.
 Reservations for practice times in the hall are made with the dean's administrative assistant.